The story of ‘us’…

 We learned so much during the first few years, it was almost overwhelming.
 We came to understand that everything in that dark world that these kids are born into is constantly changing.
 I would describe it as fluid- comes in waves where people come and go in their lives and they have strangers living in their houses, they pick up and move all the time taking only what they can carry because they couldn’t pay the rent or they couldn’t control the bed bugs or roach infestation, and nothing ever stays the same.
 There is no stability, no foundation, no family photos hanging on the walls, no traditions, just chaos.
 There are no “baby books” or special “blankies” no keepsakes whatsoever except what we manage to have captured while they lived with us.
 Think about that…. isn’t it a sad world we live in when the only existing baby pictures of these precious kids are pictures that their foster parents took and kept?
 We wish we had more for them because it’s so important to them now that they are older.

 Our house has a revolving door.
 The system is so broken these kids would be returned to the chaos time and time again, always returning to us.
-Thankfully, all of the children we help to raise and/or fostered are still a part of our lives and we know how unusual that is.
+Thankfully, many of the children we help to raise and/or fostered are still a part of our lives and we know how unusual that is.
 We are so grateful.
 We know that even a temporary investment in a child is worthwhile and will bear much fruit.
 It is necessary, it is God’s way of keeping them safe and letting them know they are loved and that there is hope when they are in a dark place.
 It is so vital that you and I who are lovers of people reach out to these families and just embrace them.

 When you tenderly love and care for a child it is life changing.
 Always.